-Therefore, my recommendation is to perform the Eid prayer anytime between the hours of 7:00AM and 12:00PM.
+Therefore, our recommendation is to perform the Eid prayer anytime between the hours of 7am and 12pm.

 There is no khutbah (sermon) after the prayer if you pray at home.
 However, you can listen to a sermon online because it’s mandub (recommended), not wajib (required) to listen to a khutbah.